 Anyone who lives with cancer (myself included), will tell you that managing fear is an ever-evolving practice.
 Sometimes the shifts happen quite easily, other times our fears refuse to be rushed (and they really hate being trivialized).
 It took me over ten years to have a realistic perspective about my own health terrors.
 And let me be honest, I’m still working on it.
 Though I had the same information that I have now, time and experience have had a tremendous impact on how I work with my fears.

-So how do you get what you need from fear without letting it pull you under?
+So, how do you get what you need from fear without letting it pull you under?
 Bring yourself back to the present moment.
 The here.
 The now.
 The pillow under your butt.
 The ground under your feet.
 The real reality.
 Unplug the movie in your mind and pet your dog.
 That’s real.
 That’s what’s truly happening.

-Open your heart: You know those fluttering feelings in your belly?
+1. Open your heart: You know those fluttering feelings in your belly?
 Instead of getting hysterical, just sit with them.
 Breathe through them.
 Deeply.
 Slowly.
 Continually.
 Have the guts to stay there longer than you’d like.
 If sadness comes up, let it be there.
-If anger comes up, that’s ok too.
+If anger comes up, that’s OK too.
 Tears will probably follow.
 This is the ripest place.
 This is real and raw and wonderful.
 Congratulations!
 You’re licking through your own noise to get to the Tootsie Roll at the center of the spiritual lollipop!

-Do an intuition gut check: Make a determination about whether your fear is constructive or destructive.
+3. Do an intuition gut check: Make a determination about whether your fear is constructive or destructive.
 If you agree with the fear, begin to explore how you can make a healthy shift.
 If you don’t agree, you can simply decline the opportunity to react.
 Instead of indulging yourself and peeing in your new pants, soothe your thoughts like you would soothe a nervous 5 year old.
-Hint: If you’re having a hard time determining what’s constructive vs destructive, a good therapist can help you with this.
+Hint: If you’re having a hard time determining what’s constructive versus destructive, a good therapist can help you with this.
 Mine sure helps me!

-Identify fear fantasies: Fantasy and imagination are our most powerful, creative resources.
+4. Identify fear fantasies: Fantasy and imagination are our most powerful, creative resources.
 It might make you relax a bit to realize that fear is actually creative.
 What!?
 Think about it.
 What’s more creative than writing elaborate stories all day?
-The key, of course, is to transform your powerful imagination away from manufacturing irrational fears and towards positive vision.
+The key, of course, is to transform your powerful imagination away from manufacturing irrational fears and toward positive vision.

-Let love rule: Love is greater than fear.
+7. Let love rule: Love is greater than fear.
 And love is everywhere, always.
 Love is the glue that holds the infinite together.
 Fear is a tiny drop of water compared to the ocean that is love.
 If you’ve ever practiced EFT (Emotional Freedom Technique), you know that love and acceptance are great tools for calming your nervous system.
 I’ve used this statement (affirmation) many times: “Even though I’m really scared, I love and accept myself anyway.”
 Boom.
 Stress-reduction.

 Lastly, sometimes fear is much easier to understand than we think.
 It may not have anything to do with being useful or not.
 It may not even really be fear.
 Perhaps we’re just really uncomfortable with change.
 New things.
 New information.
 The unfamiliar and all that goes with it.
 Give yourself a break.
 You’re human.
 You have many valid emotions.
-The trick is to stop being so critical and start applying more compassion, kindness to all aspects of you.
+The trick is to stop being so critical and start applying more compassion and kindness to all aspects of you.
 Now go put on some cute heels or a snappy fedora and dance with your dragon (I promise you won’t get burned).